starschema/tabsync/README.md

 ## Installation

-Download the certificate of your Tableau Server
+* Download the certificate of your Tableau Server

-Make sure you have Java 1.8 (or higher) installed on your system, as it is a pre-requisite to import certificates
+* Make sure you have Java 1.8 (or higher) installed on your system, as it is a pre-requisite to import certificates

-Import the certificate:
+* Import the certificate:

     $ cd C:\Program Files\Java\jdk1.8.0_45\jre\lib\security
     $ ..\..\bin\keytool -import -alias mycertificate -file c:\Users\JohnDoe\Downloads\mycertificate_company_com.crt  -keystore cacerts

-LDAP Changes:
+FIX ME: * LDAP Changes:

-FIXME: